Mathemateg a Cherddoriaeth gyda Blwyddyn Dramor (BA)

-In Music, this is a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
+In Music, year one prepares you to take advantage of the creative and intellectual benefits of higher education.
 You will receive core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.

 In Mathematics, year one consists of four compulsory modules.
 These are Foundations of Mathematics I, Vectors and Matrices, Foundations of Mathematics and Elementary Differential Equations.

 Note that in both subjects some modules are ‘prerequisites’, providing essential preparation for more advanced modules if you wish to pursue them in later years.

 |Composition 1A||MU1107||10 credits|